elangovana/recommendation-demo/README.md

 # Load Elastic seach movies data
+1. Make sure you that you have metadata "dataset_id" set on the key you want to index to either 100KDS, 20MDS to represent the 2 different data set

-1. Lambda ES index test, using sample data as
+2. Lambda ES index test, using sample data as
 ```json
 {
   "Records": [